Indian Museum: Egyptian

 It currently occupies a resplendent mansion, and exhibits among others: an Egyptian mummy.
-The mummy is being restored.
+The mummy gallery is being currently restored.

 Indian

 The large collection of ancient and medieval Indian artifacts include the complete railings and gateways of the Buddhist stupa from Bharhut (the bare stupa is still at Bharhut, near Satna, MP).
+The Bharhut panels are unique in that they are inscribed in the Brahmi script.
+The museum has a collection of the remains of the slightly later Amaravati Stupa.
+There is a large and representative collection of Buddhist and Hindu sculptures of the medieval period, especially those from Bengal, Bihar, and Odisha.

-The Bharhut panels are unique in that they are properly labelled in the Brahmi script.
-Are preserved are Buddha's relics, a copy of the Lion Capital of Ashoka from an Ashoka pillar (original in the Sarnath Museum) whose four-lion symbol became the official emblem of the Republic of India, fossil skeletons of prehistoric animals, an art collection, rare antiques, and a collection of meteorites.
+Also preserved are Buddha's relics, a copy of the Lion Capital of Ashoka from an Ashoka pillar (original in the Sarnath Museum) whose four-lion symbol became the official emblem of the Republic of India, fossil skeletons of prehistoric animals, an art collection, rare antiques, and a collection of meteorites.

 The Indian Museum is also regarded as "the beginning of a significant epoch initiating the socio-cultural and scientific achievements of the country.
-It is otherwise considered as the beginning of the modernity and the end of medieval era" by UZER Places.
+It is otherwise considered as the beginning of the modernity and the end of medieval era".

-Natural History
+Natural history

 The museum has four galleries dedicated to natural history, namely the botanical, insect, mammal and bird galleries.
 It also contains prehistoric artifacts such as the huge skeleton of a dinosaur.